SideSlide - Tour

 • When the container is folded at the bottom of the workspace, it will unfold from 'bottom to top':

 • When set to auto-expand (default), a container will shrink when you move the mouse away or click an item inside.
-Keep the container expanded using the container right-click menu command 'Keep Expanded', or click an empty place inside to keep it open until you click on anything else outside of the container.
+To keep the container expanded, use the "Keep Expanded" command from the container's right-click menu or click an empty area inside the container to keep it open until you click anywhere else outside of it.
+Alternatively, you can deselect 'Double-Click to Shrink' under [Settings → Containers → Double-Click to Shrink] and double-clicking an empty space inside the container will offer the same functionality.
+For the Note and RSS containers, double-click the bottom part of the container.

-• Use the mouse wheel to resize the text in notes and headlines font in RSS news feed containers by holding down the [Ctrl] key.
-It's also possible to use the Pinch Zoom gesture in supporting touchpads.
+• To resize the text in notes or the headline font in RSS news feed containers, use the mouse wheel while holding down the [Ctrl] key.
+Alternatively, you can use the Pinch Zoom gesture on supported touchpads.

 • Search inside workspace notes and reminders using Extra → Search Notes or Ctrl+Shift+S: